baihuqian/baihuqian.github.io/_posts/Learning/2020-04-07-coursera-programming-languages-part-a.md

 The evaluation rule for a function binding is trivial: A function is a *value* - we simply add `x0` to the environment as a function that can be called later.

 ## Function Calls
-Function call is a new kind of expression.
+Function call is a new kind of *expression*.

 The syntax is `e0 (e1,...,en)` with the parentheses optional if there is exactly one argument.